StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 > **CAUTION**
 >
-> - When using aggregate functions in synchronized materialized views, you must use the GROUP BY clause and specify at least one GROUP BY column in your SELECT list.
+> - When using aggregate functions in synchronous materialized views, you must use the GROUP BY clause and specify at least one GROUP BY column in your SELECT list.
-> - Synchronized materialized views do not support using one aggregate function on multiple columns.
+> - Synchronous materialized views do not support using one aggregate function on multiple columns.
 Query statements in the form of `sum(a+b)` are not supported.
-> - Synchronized materialized views do not support using multiple aggregate functions on one column.
+> - Synchronous materialized views do not support using multiple aggregate functions on one column.
 Query statements in the form of `select sum(a), min(a) from table` are not supported.
-> - JOIN and WHERE clauses are not supported when creating a synchronized materialized view.
+> - JOIN and WHERE clauses are not supported when creating a synchronous materialized view.
-> - When using ALTER TABLE DROP COLUMN to drop a specific column in a base table, you need to ensure that all synchronized materialized views of the base table do not contain the dropped column, otherwise the drop operation cannot be performed.
-To drop a column that used in synchronized materialized views, you need to first drop all synchronized materialized views that contain the column, and then drop the column.
+> - When using ALTER TABLE DROP COLUMN to drop a specific column in a base table, you need to ensure that all synchronous materialized views of the base table do not contain the dropped column, otherwise the drop operation cannot be performed.
+To drop a column that used in synchronous materialized views, you need to first drop all synchronous materialized views that contain the column, and then drop the column.
-> - Creating too many synchronized materialized views for a table will affect the data loading efficiency.
-When data is being loaded to the base table, the data in synchronized materialized views and base table are updated synchronously.
-If the base table contains `n` synchronized materialized views, the efficiency of loading data into the base table is about the same as that of loading data into `n` tables.
+> - Creating too many synchronous materialized views for a table will affect the data loading efficiency.
+When data is being loaded to the base table, the data in synchronous materialized views and base table are updated synchronously.
+If the base table contains `n` synchronous materialized views, the efficiency of loading data into the base table is about the same as that of loading data into `n` tables.
-> - Currently, StarRocks does not support creating multiple synchronized materialized views at the same time.
-A new synchronized materialized view can only be created when the previous one is completed.
+> - Currently, StarRocks does not support creating multiple synchronous materialized views at the same time.
+A new synchronous materialized view can only be created when the previous one is completed.

-## Check the building status of a synchronized materialized view
+## Check the building status of a synchronous materialized view

-Creating a synchronized materialized view is an asynchronous operation.
+Creating a synchronous materialized view is an asynchronous operation.
 Executing CREATE MATERIALIZED VIEW successfully indicates that the task of creating the materialized view is submitted successfully.
-You can view the building status of the synchronized materialized view in a database via [SHOW ALTER MATERIALIZED VIEW](../data-manipulation/SHOW%20ALTER%20MATERIALIZED%20VIEW.md).
+You can view the building status of the synchronous materialized view in a database via [SHOW ALTER MATERIALIZED VIEW](../data-manipulation/SHOW%20ALTER%20MATERIALIZED%20VIEW.md).

 ```Plain
 MySQL > SHOW ALTER MATERIALIZED VIEW\G